Jacksonville Drug Possession Lawyer

 What is the mandatory minimum sentence for drug possession in Florida?

-There is normally no mandatory minimum sentence for drug possession in Florida.
+There is normally no mandatory minimum sentence for drug possession in Jacksonville, Florida.
 However, there are exceptions if the offense:

 • Involves certain drugs, such as cocaine, heroin, or fentanyl.